Archmonger/Conreq/source/docs/docs_contrib.md

 ---

-MkDocs contains a free tool to allow you to preview your documentation changes live!
+MkDocs contains a tool to allow you to preview your documentation changes live!
 In order to use it...

 1. Open a terminal (ex.
 Command Prompt or PowerShell) at the root of the repository.
 2. Type `cd source` to enter the documentation's source code directory.